If you drift through Vienna’s centre in August, you may wonder why you rarely hear a Viennese accent.

 As mentioned for July, much fun may be had on the main Rathausplatz square.

-A fair few open-air cinemas normally also fire up the popcorn machine come August.
-For example (2023 dates yet to be confirmed, though, at the time of writing):
+A fair few open-air cinemas usually fire up the popcorn machine come August.
+For example (all 2025 dates TBA at the time of writing, though, unless otherwise mentioned):

-- The dotdotdot film festival for short films has its showings in the garden of the Volkskundemuseum
+- The dotdotdot film festival has its showings of short films (July 27th to August 26th)

 - Frameout open-air cinema carries on in the courtyards of the city’s main contemporary art quarter, the MQ